appseconnect/docs/_posts/Connectors/Application Connectors/SapB1/Troubleshooting/2018-12-07-column-not-valid.md

 # Symptom

 During your sync operation, you receive an invalid property on an entity.
-The 'XXX' attribute of your Transformed file is invalid on target application, which is SAP B1.
+The 'XXX' attribute of your Transformed file is invalid on target application, which is Shopify here.

 # Cause